Dotscan/dotscan/README.md

 # dotscan
-# cd to floder then run npm install, npm start
+cd to folder then run npm install, npm start